Oryx vs Curve Dental:

 Which platform fits multi-location practices better?

 Oryx is designed to support standardization and operational consistency across multiple locations.
-Curve Dental can support multi-location groups, but some organizations report challenges managing financial visibility between locations when operating within the same database, which may require additional configuration or operational workarounds.
+Curve Dental can support multi-location groups, but practices should be aware that when multiple locations operate within the same database, financial and production data may be accessible across locations depending on user permissions — which can complicate financial separation for DSOs and multi-provider organizations.

 How do imaging workflows differ between the two?